 Seton Hall University does not offer early decision but does offer early action.

-The Early Action deadline is November 15, which is coming up fast!
+The Early Action deadline is November 15.
 Seton Hall University will release EA admissions decisions no later than December 30.

 Seton Hall University is a moderately difficult school to get into.
 Seton Hall University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 In 2021, Seton Hall University accepted 77% of students, approximately 17,940 from the 23,417 applicants.

 Schools that are moderately difficult to get into, like Seton Hall University, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to dual degree physical therapy, business programs is program very difficult.